jsnpg/jsnpg/README.md

 the version that most closely resembles the functionality of `jsnpg`.

 [simdjson](https://github.com/simdjson/simdjson) and [yyjson](https://github.com/ibireme/yyjson)
-both boast performance far superior to RapidJSON but neither support SAX parsing so comparison is difficult.
+both boast performance far superior to that of RapidJSON but as neither support SAX parsing comparison is difficult.